-Due to COVID-19, the 2020 Reappraisal activities stalled to a near halt.
-The office was closed for the 10 months of the year, but TCAD employees worked alternative duties.
+Due to COVID-19, the 2020 Reappraisal activities stalled to a near halt and continued into 2021.
+The office was closed for 10 months of 2020, negating much work production, but TCAD employees worked alternative duties.
 Appraisers were restricted from performing field work for obvious health reasons.
-The 2020 year turned out to be a maintenance year, with notices delayed on inspected properties until February 2021, There will be required schedule and territory changes, but that is expected due to COVID-19.
+The latter part of 2020 year continued COVID-19 precautions.
+The year turned out to be a maintenance year, with notices delayed on inspected properties until February 2021, creating a very close notice period for both years, with 2021 just a few short months later.
+There were required schedule and territory changes, again expected due to COVID-19.